Gas supply shocks, uncertainty and price setting: evidence from Italian firms: Introduction

 The rest of the paper is organized as follows.
-In \cref{sec:2} we describe the main features in the Survey of Inflation and Growth Expectation (SIGE), which constitute our main data source of information for firm level micro data.
-We then describe the aggregate statistics obtained from the survey and that we use for conducting our empirical analysis, which is described in \cref{sec:3}. \cref{sec:4} concludes.
+In \cref{sec:2} we describe the Italian gas market infrastructure and the main features in the Survey of Inflation and Growth Expectation (SIGE), which constitute our main data source of information for firm level micro data.
+We then describe the aggregate statistics obtained from the survey and that we use for conducting our empirical analysis, which is described in \cref{sec:3}. \Cref{sec:4} concludes.